-This is on a Saturday or Sunday where a boarder is away from the Boarding House for an extended period of time, but not overnight.
+This is where a boarder is away from the Boarding House for an extended period of time, but not overnight.
 It may be to visit the city, beach or sporting match, or visit approved friends and family hosts.

 Parental permission must be given for any day leave.
-This leave is entered onto our electronic leave system, REACH.
+This leave is entered into our electronic leave system, REACH.
 You will receive login and password details once your child has commenced at the School.

-If visiting an individual's home, both a boarder's parents and the host must make contact with the Boarding Year Coordinator to confirm the details of the leave, and provide an address and phone number for the request.
+If visiting an individual's home, both a boarder's parents and the host must make contact with the Boarding Year Coordinator to confirm the details of the leave, and provide an address and phone number.
 Day leave begins at 7.00am and concludes at 5.00pm and may be approved by the person on duty.
-If an extension of the conditions are sought (e.g. returning later than 5.00pm), approval must be sought from the appropriate Year Coordinator.
+If an extension of the conditions are sought (e.g. returning later than 5.00pm), approval must be sought from the appropriate Boarding Year Coordinator.